mozilla/data-docs/src/cookbooks/deploying-containers.md

     * Go to your project’s CircleCI Advanced Settings Page (e.g. https://circleci.com/gh/mozilla/pensieve/edit#advanced-settings) and TURN OFF “*Pass secrets to builds from forked pull requests*”
         * This prevents a bad actor from creating a PR with a CI job that spits out your environment variables to the console, for instance
 	* If you can't access your project settings page, make sure you’re logged into CircleCI via your Mozilla GitHub account and that you are a project administrator
-* On the CirlceCI Environment Variables page (e.g. https://circleci.com/gh/mozilla/pensieve/edit#env-vars), add:
+* On the CircleCI Environment Variables page (e.g. https://circleci.com/gh/mozilla/pensieve/edit#env-vars), add:
 	* `GOOGLE_PROJECT_ID`: the project ID that you created in step 1
-	* `GOOGLE_COMPUTE_ZONE`: any compute zone will do, apparently -- try "us-west1" if you're agnostic
+	* `GOOGLE_COMPUTE_ZONE`: any compute zone will do, apparently -- try `us-west1` if you're agnostic
 	* `GCLOUD_SERVICE_KEY`: paste in the entire text of the service account key that you generated in step 2
 	* See https://circleci.com/orbs/registry/orb/circleci/gcp-gcr for other environment variables that that you may set